JohnsonZhang/posconfigurationhelper/README.md

 pos.xml - a xml file save all the LX POS mapping , it's under the PosConfigurationHelper  resources folder .

-3. How to use the POSConfigurationHelper
+3.How to use the POSConfigurationHelper

    1) import POSConfigurationHelper jar into project

    2) create a PosConfiguration instance and use the command function to get the pos by passing different parameters. sample :

         PosConfiguration psc = new PosConfiguration();